m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 ### (2) Connect to AP

+#### Notice

+The information content of the configured WIFI is not allowed to use Chinese and special symbols.

 - Now the device is in Wi-Fi AP mode, use your phone to connect this AP.
 The AP name would start with "M5Stack-".
 - After connected to the AP, your phone and the device has established a Wi-Fi connection.
 - Then you will need to visit this address `192.168.4.1` on your phone browser.
 Here you will enter the Wi-Fi config page.